kkinsey01/ReadingListManager/README.md

 - dotenv to read my API Key

-Flow of the app:

-Once user's login is verified, they go to the home page where they can view current books status and update what they need to.
-Some options could be that they want to read, have read, or started reading a book.
-If they are currently in progress of reading a book, it will also be in another table that will show their current page (manually update).
-If a book isn't in any of the home page lists, they can go to the add book page.
-They will enter any of 3 options between title, author, and category.
-It'll send a request to my server, which will send a request to the Google Books API to retrieve a list of books matching what the user entered.
-From there, the user can select a book to add to their profile.
+What this app does:

+Allows a user to keep track of the books they are reading
+  - They can go to the add book page and search for a book using any combination of Author, Title, Genre.
+This will hit the Google Books API and return a list of matching books for the given criteria.
+  - User can select a book from the list and it will add it to their account and they can view it on the home page in the overview table.
+It will initially have a status of "want to read."
+If they change it to "in progress" the entry will get moved to the currently reading table.
+Here, they can update their page count of how many pages they have read
+  - Can delete a book at any point